stolostron/rhacm-docs/compliance/notary_server.md

      ```
      {: codeblock}

-   - Use the {{site.data.keyword.product}} console to install a chart from the Catalog.
+   - Use the Red Hat Advanced Cluster Management for Kubernetes console to install a chart from the Catalog.

    The notary service is successfully deployed when the notary server and signer pods are available.